 - 7.1.
-Ensure the whole school community understands bullying and its consequences. - 7.2.
-Appoint a designated member of staff as anti-bullying officer this is Daniel Shirazi-Nejad- Deputy Headteacher.
-The Designated Safeguarding Lead is Clare Hodgkinson. - 7.3.
-Appoint a Wellbeing Link Governor, a role which includes a focus on Antibullying. - 7.4.
-Ensure that there are clear and consistent pathways for reporting incidents of bullying which are known to all members of the school community. - 7.5.
-Implement a consistent system for recording incidents of bullying in line with DfE advice. - 7.6.
+Ensure the whole school community has an understanding of bullying and its consequences. - 7.2.
+Ensure that there are clear and consistent pathways for reporting incidents of bullying which are known to all members of the school community. - 7.3.
+Implement a consistent system for recording incidents of bullying in line with DfE advice. - 7.4.
 Develop a preventative approach to bullying.
-Pupils will be encouraged to recognise that not only do they have rights but the choices they make bring responsibilities. - 7.7.
-Identify and make safe, areas in school where bullying could/has been known to occur. - 7.8.
-Be aware of factors which may cause some children to be more vulnerable than others. - 7.9.
+Pupils will be encouraged to recognise that not only do they have rights but the choices they make bring responsibilities. - 7.5.
+Identify and make safe, areas in school where bullying could/has been known to occur. - 7.6.
+Be aware of factors which may cause some children to be more vulnerable than others. - 7.7.
 Work in partnership with the police should there be bullying incidents where a crime has been committed.

-7.10.
+7.8.
 Foster a clear understanding that bullying, in any form, is not acceptable.